RichStone/richstone.github.io/_pages/books.md

     excerpt: "It's obvious why I am listening to this one, but as an engineer you have a special need for writing as
     well: email communication, reports etc. This book will definitely improve your writing mindset and skills."

-feature_row_6:
+invest_like_a_pro:
   - image_path: /assets/images/books/invest-like-a-pro.jpg
     alt: "Invest Like A Pro"
     title: "Invest Like A Pro"
-    excerpt: "Developers have really a lot to look out for in their financial life, because with bigger salaries come bigger responsibilities.
+    excerpt: "Preparing for after the Bachelor's thesis 🤑 Developers have really a lot to look out for in their financial life, because with bigger salaries come bigger responsibilities.
 This short guide gets you quickly on the investing track.
     Not trading, but defensive investing."